How to Build a Sales Funnel: Stages, Examples, Template

 It’s important to build out the top of your funnel with a handful of lead generation methods.
 Choose 2-3 to begin with and track them to see what works best.

-Here, you should continue to convey value.
+Here, you should focus on conveying value.
 Prospects at this stage are gearing up to make a decision, so if you drop off the radar at this point, they’re going to go elsewhere.

-The content you might use here includes: webinars, demos, customer stories, case studies that show what’s possible with your product, email sequences that keep your brand top of mind, etc.evaluation stage content
+Content in the middle of the funnel includes: customer stories, case studies that show what’s possible with your product, testimonials, email sequences that keep your brand top of mind, product videos, buyer’s guides, etc. sales funnel: consideration stage sales collateral This content helps to dig into the solution you’re selling.

 This is the final push towards the sale.
 Think about how you can help your prospects get to the final decision stage.
 Use sales collateral that’ll give them that extra push or help ease any doubts about the purchase.